-Vitamin D is one of those essential nutrients that gets a lot of buzz.
-While it's a fat-soluble vitamin the body produces when exposed to the sun — which explains why it's commonly referred to as the "sunshine vitamin" — it's estimated that 50 percent of the global population has a vitamin D deficiency, according to a 2012 article published in the Journal of Pharmacology & Pharmacotherapeutics.
+Vitamin D is one of those essential nutrients everyone always seems to be talking about.
+While it's a fat-soluble vitamin the body produces when exposed to the sun — which explains why it's commonly referred to as the "sunshine vitamin" — it's estimated that nearly 1 in 4 Americans don't get enough vitamin D for optimal health, according to the Office of Dietary Supplements (ODS).

-Many people get their daily dose via supplements, and taking the proper dose — which is 600 IUs, per the National Institutes of Health (NIH) — is deemed "generally safe" by the Mayo Clinic.
+Many people get their daily dose via vitamin D supplements, and taking the proper dose — which is 600 IUs, per the ODS — is deemed "generally safe" by the Mayo Clinic.
 However, there's some thought vitamin D supplements may lead to a distended belly.

 Video of the Day